Collaboration with Imperial Japan: India

+Iraq

+One of Iraq's most prominent politicians, Taha al-Hashimi, was pro-Japanese and stressed that the Arab world should look to Japan as a role model.
+In 1941, elements of the Iraqi military led by four Colonels, Salah al-Din al-Sabbagh, Kamil Shabib, Fahmi Said, and Mahmud Salman, toppled the Hashemite monarchy and installed a pro-Axis government with Taha al-Hashimi serving as the Prime Minister.
+Japan, one of the three main Axis powers, supported the group as part of its strategy to improve relations with the Islamic world, although geographical distance meant its support was merely symbolic.

 Malaya

 After occupying British Malaya, Japanese occupation authorities reorganized the disbanded British colonial police force and created a new auxiliary police.
-Later on, a 2,000-men strong Malay Volunteer Army and a part-time Malay Volunteer Corps were created.
+Later on, a 2,000-men strong Malayan Volunteer Army and a part-time Malayan Volunteer Corps were created.
 Local residents were also encouraged to join the Imperial Japanese Army as auxiliary Heiho.
 There was a Railway Protection Corps as well.

 Straits Settlements

 The British territory of the Straits Settlements (Singapore, Malacca, Penang and Dindings) came under Japanese occupation after the fiasco suffered by Commonwealth forces at the Fall of Singapore.
 The Straits Settlements Police Force came under the control of the Japanese and all vessels owned by the Marine Police were confiscated.

 China

 The Japanese had previously set up several puppet regimes in occupied Chinese territories.
 The first was Manchukuo in 1932, under former Chinese emperor Puyi, then the East Hebei Autonomous Government in 1935.
 Similar to Manchukuo in its supposed ethnic identity, Mengjiang (Mengkukuo) was set up in late 1936.
 Wang Kemin's collaborationist Provisional Government was set up in Beijing in 1937 following the start of full-scale military operations between China and Japan, and another puppet regime, the Reformed Government of the Republic of China, in Nanjing in 1938.

 The Wang Jingwei collaborationist government, established in 1940, "consolidated" these regimes, though in reality neither Wang's government nor the constituent governments had any autonomy, although the military of the Wang Jingwei regime was equipped by the Japanese with planes, cannons, tanks, boats, and German-style stahlhelm, which were already widely used by the National Revolutionary Army, the "official" army of the Republic of China.

 The military forces of these puppet regimes, known collectively as the Collaborationist Chinese Army, numbered more than a million at their height, with some estimates that the number exceeded 2 million conscriptees.
 Many collaborationist troops originally served warlords of the National Revolutionary Army who had defected when facing both Communists and Japanese.
 Although the collaborationist army was very large, its soldiers were very ineffective compared to NRA soldiers, and had low morale because they were considered "Hanjian".
 Some collaborationist forces saw battlefields during the Second Sino-Japanese War, but most were relegated to behind-the-line duties.

 The Wang Jingwei government was disbanded after the Japanese surrendered to Allies in 1945, and Manchukuo and Mengjiang were destroyed in the Soviet invasion of Manchuria.